 “The drawback to this ambition and variety is the lack of optimization and fine-tuning to some of the mechanics, which means the game can at times feel a bit messy or frustrating.”

-Overall, the game's stability is mixed, with players noting that while the driving mechanics, particularly for the buggy and tank, can feel stiff and frustrating, they are generally functional and do not detract significantly from the experience.
-Some users reported that the game runs well on platforms like the Steam Deck when frame rates are limited, but certain vehicle sections can be cumbersome.
-Despite these issues, the game maintains a solid performance overall, allowing players to enjoy various gameplay segments without major disruptions.
+Overall, the game's stability is mixed, with players noting that while the driving mechanics, particularly for the buggy and tank, can feel stiff and frustrating, the game runs well on platforms like the Steam Deck when frame rates are limited.
+Vehicle sections are generally short enough that any issues don't significantly detract from the experience, although some combat mechanics can feel janky.
+Despite these quirks, the game is still recommended for its engaging design and fun gameplay elements.

-“I'm about an hour in on the Steam Deck; it runs great if you limit the frame rate to 30 in the in-game settings.”
+“I'm about an hour in on the Steam Deck (runs great if you limit the frame rate to 30 in the in-game settings).”

 “The buggy, for example, feels stiff and kind of slow, but is otherwise perfectly functional.”

-“This isn't without its problems though; some of the vehicles are a pain to use, namely the buggy (landing jumps really slow you down) and the tank (constantly veers off to the side), but the vehicle sections normally aren't too long to where any quirks that happen are going to bother you.”
+“This isn't without its problems though; some of the vehicles are a pain to use, namely the buggy (landing jumps really slow you down) and the tank (constantly veers off to the side).”

 “The main cast is colorful, the atmosphere is incredible, voice acting is top tier, and the soundtrack is an absolute legend!”

-Character development in the game is criticized for being shallow and lacking depth, with a simplistic narrative that fails to explore the motivations of its characters.
-Reviewers note uninspired character designs and a lack of meaningful progression, as characters do not evolve or change throughout the story.
-Overall, the game is described as having a superficial approach to character arcs, making it feel more like a flash game than a fully developed experience.
+The character development in the game is criticized for being shallow and lacking depth, with a simplistic narrative that fails to explore the motivations and themes of its robotic world.
+Players find the character designs uninspired and note a lack of meaningful progression, as characters shift abruptly in their roles without any development.
+Overall, the experience is likened to that of a flash game, with minimal engagement in character arcs.

 “Shallow narrative: the story, while simple, lacks depth and character development, failing to delve deeper into the themes and motivations of the robot world.”